Sets The Employee Rewards Up and Make Your People Happy

 Commissions, piecework pay plans, incentive systems, group bonuses, merit pay, and other forms of pay-for-performance plans are examples of performance-based rewards.

-Membership-based rewards, on the other hand, include cost-of-living increases, benefits, and salary increases due to labor-market conditions, seniority or time in rank, credentials (such as a college diploma or a graduate diploma), or future potential (e.g., the recent MBA out of a prestigious university).
-The key point here is that membership-based rewards are generally extended regardless of an individual's performance in a group or organization.
+In contrast, membership-based rewards encompass cost-of-living increases, benefits, and salary adjustments due to labor-market conditions, seniority or time in rank, qualifications (such as a college diploma or graduate degree), or future potential (e.g., a recent MBA graduate from a prestigious university).